incinn/barnz.dev/content/projects/startpage/index.md

 Settings can be found by clicking the cog icon in the top right of the page.
 Here you're able to configure certain components, add bookmarks etc.

-I added some default bookmarks as an example so the page doesn't feel so barron.
+I added some default bookmarks as an example so the page doesn't feel so empty.
 Feel free to remove them!

+As it stands, the project currently **requires JavaScript**.
+I do intend on creating a cut-down version which will run without it enabled.
+Watch this space!

 # Future

-I still have plans for the project.
 It seems every time I load it up, I get struck with an idea on how I can improve it.
-I intend to support the project for the forseeable future.
-If you want to contribute, or spot an issue, the entire project is available on [GitHub](https://github.com/incinn/startpage).
+I intend to support the project for the foreseeable future, and have many features and improvements I'd like to make.
+If you spot an issue, please open an issue on the [GitHub](https://github.com/incinn/startpage) issues page for the project.

-# Changelog

-## 24/01/2022
-  - Fixed visual bugs
-  - Improved settings panel layout
-  - Improved text visibility
-  - Removed weather icon hover effect

-## 16/07/2021
-  - Initial release